Rome off the beaten path: an oxymoron, perhaps?

 Also known as Savelli’s Park and located on Aventine Hill, the Orange Garden is the perfect place to relax after exploring the highlights of Testaccio.

-Located near the Orange Garden, if you’re lucky enough to be visiting Rome while the roses are blooming (late April to mid-June), you can’t ask for a better place to get some peace and quiet than this little-known and beautiful garden.
+Located near the Orange Garden, if you’re lucky enough to be visiting Rome while the roses are blooming, you can’t ask for a better place to get some peace and quiet than this little-known and beautiful garden.

 Though it is home to beautiful art, the Palazzo Spada is best known for its clever optical illusion.